andrelandgraf/alexa-meets-mercedes/README.md

 * IsVehicleLocked - try: "Alexa, ask Mercedes is my vehicle locked?" or "Alexa, frag Mercedes ob mein Auto absperrt ist."
 * IsVehicleDoorOpen - try: "Alexa, ask Mercedes if a door is open?" or "Alexa, frag Mercedes ob Türen offen sind".
 * WhichDoorOpen - try: "Alexa, ask Mercedes which door is open?" or "Alexa, frage Mercedes welche Tür offen ist".

+All possible requests and commands can be found in the `model` subfolder.

 # Set up your own environment